Jonathon Niese’s had plenty of injury issues over the years, but looks healthy now.

 If this trend continues, Niese won’t just equal what he did last year, he’ll be capable of building on it.

 What do you think?
 Let us know in the comments below what you’re expecting out of Niese down the stretch.

 RotoRob’s Fantasy Baseball Weekly Podcast

 Crave more in-depth Fantasy analysis?
 Then join us every Thursday at 9 p.m.
 EST for RotoRob’s Fantasy Baseball Weekly Podcast on Blogtalkradio.
 Tim McLeod and RotoRob will entertain and edify you for a half hour or more each week.
-RotoRob will be off this week because of Game Four of the Blackhawks-Wings series, but Tim will forge on, once again bringing on guest host Tim Heaney.
+This week, Tim’s out of town, but NFL Editor Josh Johnson will fill in.
 Tune in here.